alexandergerber/courses-tsa/chapter5.md

 ```

 To help us decide which GARCH(p,q) model to choose among a set of candidate models we can again use an information criteria, e.g AIC or BIC.
-Since there is no function which automates this process such as `auto.arima()` for ARMA models, we have to code a solution on our own.
+Since there is no function which automates this process, such as `auto.arima()` for ARMA models, we have to code a solution on our own.

 We use a similar approach to the model selection in chapter 4 where we used the $\widehat{MSFE}\;$ to select a model.